What is stress?

 Melisa Y. and Sophia B.: „What different offers do you have?“

-Renate Freisler: “Business coaching, personal coaching, personality analysis, training on the job, individual seminars”
+Renate Freisler: „Business coaching, personal coaching, personality analysis, on-the-job training, individual seminars“

-Melisa Y. and Sophia B.: "Which offers are suitable for which types of problems?"
+Melisa Y. and Sophia B.: „Which services are suitable for which types of problems?“

 Renate Freisler: